0xPolygonID/docs/docs/faqs/content/issuer-node-error-creating-identity-while-publishing-state-to-rhs.md

 ## Answer

-The error you're experiencing is typically due to an incorrect configuration setting for the `ISSUER_CREDENTIAL_STATUS_RHS_MODE` and an invalid `ISSUER_CREDENTIAL_STATUS_RHS_URL`.
-This happens when the `ISSUER_CREDENTIAL_STATUS_RHS_MODE` is set to `OffChain`, but the provided RHS URL does not correspond to a valid endpoint.
+The error you're experiencing is typically due to an incorrect configuration of `ISSUER_CREDENTIAL_STATUS_RHS_MODE` and an invalid `ISSUER_CREDENTIAL_STATUS_RHS_URL`.
+This occurs when `ISSUER_CREDENTIAL_STATUS_RHS_MODE` is set to `OffChain`, but the provided RHS URL is not a valid endpoint.

+To resolve this issue, check your `.env-issuer` file for the `ISSUER_CREDENTIAL_STATUS_RHS_MODE` value.
+If it is set to `OffChain`, you must specify a valid Reverse Hash Service Endpoint in `ISSUER_CREDENTIAL_STATUS_RHS_URL`.
+For example, you could use our staging RHS: `https://rhs-staging.polygonid.me/`.

+If your `ISSUER_CREDENTIAL_STATUS_RHS_MODE` is configured for on-chain operation, ensure you have the correct smart contract information for your network, such as Mumbai:
+- `ISSUER_CREDENTIAL_STATUS_ONCHAIN_TREE_STORE_SUPPORTED_CONTRACT`=0x76EB7216F2400aC18C842D8C76739F3B8E619DB9
+- `ISSUER_CREDENTIAL_STATUS_RHS_CHAIN_ID`=8001

+Choosing `ISSUER_CREDENTIAL_STATUS_RHS_URL=None` indicates that the issuer node will handle revocation credential status resolution internally, and no further RHS setup is required.

-To resolve this issue, please review the available revocation status modes to ensure you select the one that best suits your deployment scenario.
-Detailed guidance on configuring these settings can be found in the [Revocation Status Modes documentation](../../../docs/issuer/issuer-configuration.md/#revocation-status).
+For a comprehensive understanding and configuration guidance, please review the available revocation status modes.
+Detailed instructions can be found in the [Revocation Status Modes documentation](../../../docs/issuer/issuer-configuration.md/#revocation-status).

 <div className="hidden">
 Wrong answer:

-Replace the RHS URL with the Issuer Node URL or remove the `ISSUER_CREDENTIAL_STATUS_RHS_URL` from the .env-issuer file.
+Simply replace the RHS URL with the Issuer Node URL or remove the `ISSUER_CREDENTIAL_STATUS_RHS_URL` from your .env-issuer file without adjusting the `ISSUER_CREDENTIAL_STATUS_RHS_MODE` setting or ensuring the RHS endpoint's validity.
 </div>